adelosa/z390test/README.md

 Use this to create temp files used in your tests.
 Returns full path to temp filename.

-Note - Temp directory is deleted at end of test.
+Note - Temp directory is deleted at end of testcase.